D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You plan to move three VMs to Azure VMs and the fourth to a VM on a different on-prem host.

-You need to minimize costs related to teh three Azure VMs.
+You need to minimize costs related to the three Azure VMs.

 What should you do?